John-Weeks-Dev/linktree-clone/README.md

 ## NOTE

-### For this Tiktok Clone to work you'll need the API/Backend:
+### For this Linktree Clone to work you'll need the API/Backend:

 Linktree Clone API: https://github.com/John-Weeks-Dev/linktree-clone-api